-Please fill in the following inquiry form.
+Please fill in the following inquiry form and email us.

 Please fill in the following application/inquiry form.

 The asterisk (*) denotes a required field.

 ・Warmest thanks for your interest in MELSA.
 To ensure the receipt of MELSA’s

 reply, please make sure to add our email address (email@example.com) to

 your contact or safe sender’s list.

 ・We strive to address all the inquiries but we apologize that MELSA will be unable to reply to requests for which we do not have sufficient information.
 Thank you for your understanding.